rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-python.md

 > The _empty string_ exchange is special: messages are
 > routed to the queue with the name specified by `routing_key`, if it exists.

+Now, we can publish to our named exchange instead:

+    :::python
+    channel.basic_publish(exchange='logs',
+                          routing_key='',
+                          body=message)

 Temporary queues
 ----------------